ioBroker/ioBroker.admin/README.md

 ## Changelog

 ### **WORK IN PROGRESS**
+* (foxriver76) also show js-controller upgrade instructions if UI upgrade is available
 * (buefox/foxriver76) allow array values to be stored in custom editor
 * (foxriver76) fixed bug which prevented creationg of new objects
 * (bluefox/foxriver76) fixed bug which prevented opening adapter readme